 • Trust your instincts about whether the fit feels right

-A thoughtful therapist understands that not every consultation will lead to an ongoing therapeutic relationship.
+As a therapist, I understand that not every consultation will lead to an ongoing therapeutic relationship.
 What matters most is that people find the support that truly works for them.

 The Goal: Finding the Right Support